GreptimeTeam/docs/docs/reference/sql/limit.md

 ```

 The number_of_rows parameter specifies the maximum number of rows to return.
 If the value of this parameter is
-negative, then no rows are returned.
+negative, no rows will be returned.

 Consider the following table named "system_metrics":